jupyter-book/jupyter-book/docs/start/init.md

 `site`
 : The `site` key defines the website configuration, used by the `start` command.
 Here, we're telling MyST to use the book theme.

-## Adding Basic Frontmatter and Configuration
+## Configuring your project

-As described above, the `myst.yml` file has several key sections.
+A `myst.yml` file comprises multiple sections that configure different parts of the MyST engine.
 Of particular importance is the [`project` field](#def:project) which contains the project metadata.
 Examples of configuration that we might add to the project frontmatter include a list of `authors`, a `description`/`title`, and a `license`.
 For detailed information about the possible frontmatter fields, see [the MyST-MD documentation](xref:guide/frontmatter#available-frontmatter-fields).

-Here's our new `myst.yml` after adding some provenance information:
+Let's update our `myst.yml` with some information about the project:

 ```{code} yaml
 :filename: myst.yml